Gabrielnero000/PBR-Playground/README.md

 ---
 ## Section 0: Gallery of Experiments
-PBR is about genereate beautiful CG images, right?
-So here they are!
-The images in this section was generated during the research and development phase, using my code or existing PBR renders.
+PBR is about genereate beautiful CG images, so here they are!
+The images in this section was generated using my code or existing PBR renders.
 I hope you appreciate it!

 <p align="center">
     <img src="https://github.com/Gabrielnero000/PBR-Playground/blob/master/section-0/first.png?raw=true" alt>